circleci/circleci-docs/jekyll/_cci2/workflows.md

               ignore: /.*/
 ```

+**Note:**
-**Note:** Webhook payloads from GitHub [are capped at 5MB](https://developer.github.com/webhooks/#payloads) and [for some events](https://developer.github.com/v3/activity/events/types/#createevent) a maximum of 3 tags.
-This means that if you push a lot of tags we may not receive all of them.
+Webhook payloads from GitHub [are capped at 5MB](https://developer.github.com/webhooks/#payloads)
+and [for some events](https://developer.github.com/v3/activity/events/types/#createevent) a maximum of 3 tags.
+If you push several tags at once,
+CircleCI may not receive all of them.

 ### Regular Expression Support